Useful Links

 View website

 The English Schools’ Athletic Association was formed in 1925 and is made up of volunteers who promote athletic activity and competitive opportunities for schools and affiliated County Schools’ Associations.
+ESAA are also responsible for the organisation of multi-disciplinary Athletic events, allowing schools and athletes to compete at regional, national and international level.

 British Milers Club